 - This is an iterative step that will continue forever

-- Along with this step, one can and should also expand to other data domains.
+- Along with this step, one should expand to other data domains.

 Target: Make sure that previously achieved data compliance is maintained while constantly evaluating and redefining the target data model based on current demand and future plans.

-If you want to know how DCM can help you walk these steps, please do not hesitate to contact me or one of my colleagues or simply start a free trial and give it a go.
-You can also book a demo session to see DCM in action and get your questions answered on the call.
+If you want to know how DCM can help you walk these steps, please do not hesitate to book a demo session to see DCM in action and get your questions answered.